reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-calcite-hcl.rst

 .. note::
     In general, the system can be partitioned into *equilibrium*, *kinetic* and *inert species*.
-For the *equilibrium* species, the composition is governed by the chemical equilibrium (calculated by the minimization of their Gibbs energy subject to some equilibrium constraints).
-The *kinetic* species are the species whose composition is governed by chemical kinetics (by solving a system of ordinary differential equations that model the kinetics of a system of reactions).
-The *inert* species are the species whose composition is invariable.
+For the *equilibrium species*, their amounts are governed by chemical equilibrium (calculated by solving a Gibbs energy minimization problem).
+The *kinetic species* are the species whose amounts are governed by chemical kinetics (calculated by solving a system of ordinary differential equations that model the kinetics of a system of reactions).
+    The *inert species* are the species whose amounts are constant.

 In general, the aqueous species react among themselves at much faster rates than mineral dissolution reactions, and thus this *partial equilibrium assumption* is